Best Tension Headache Relief Pressure Points

 Place a pressure point on the base of the skull with your fingertips or a tennis ball, and hold it there for a few seconds with steady pressure.

 You can also use little back-and-forth or moderate circular motions to increase the impact.
-Find the most comfortable and efficient pressure by experimenting with various angles and locations.
+Experiment with various angles and locations to find the most comfortable and efficient pressure.

 The suboccipital muscles, which frequently stiffen up and cause headaches, are the focus of this approach.